spacetelescope/imexam/docs/imexam/updates.rst

 --------------------------
 - Ginga viewer support for images in matplotlib and QT backend removed, but replaced with HTML5 canvas viewer which is faster and simpler for users to both use and install.
 - replaced custom fits with astropy.modeling, enabling Gaussian2d, Gaussian1d, Moffat1D and MexicanHat1D fits for lines and centering
-- General bug fixes and documentation updates, including example jupyter notebooks
+- General bug fixes and documentation updates, including example Jupyter notebooks
 - Updated the default title display on plots to use the image name or specify an array was used
 - added astropy_helpers as a submodule
 - made xpa a submodule
 - if users pass an nddata object to view()  without a data reference it assumes one, but you can always specify which extension
 - added better user access function for changing plotting/function parameters used to make plots
 - updated to Read The Docs new site name
-- replaced ipython dependency in the docs build with jupyter
+- replaced IPython dependency in the docs build with Jupyter
 - removed local copy of doc build, referenced to RTD instead, users should make PDF copy for offline work
 - added the ginga embed functionality so that users can choose to embed the viewing window inside the notebook